iamhvsharma/Abhiwan-assignment/README.md

-# Abhiwan - Live Collaborative Todo List
+# Quillboard  - Live Collaborative Todo List

 A real-time collaborative task management application that enables teams to work together seamlessly with live updates, role-based access control, and modern UI/UX.

 ## 🚀 Project Overview

-Abhiwan is a full-stack web application that provides a collaborative workspace for teams to manage tasks in real-time.
+Quillboard  is a full-stack web application that provides a collaborative workspace for teams to manage tasks in real-time.
 The application features a dual-role system where managers can create workspaces, assign tasks, and oversee team progress, while team members can update task statuses and add progress notes.

 ### ✨ Key Features